sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

         verifyDDMFormLayout(structure.getDDMFormLayout());
     }

+The example above shows one verify process.
+Each verify process is completely different from one another, entirely dependent on the business logic of each application.
+For example, the integrity rules could force all surnames to be uppercase, so the developer would have to create a verify process that updates all rows' surname column.
+Your verify processes will naturally depend on what is needed for your application.

 Now that your verify process class is written, you can learn how to declare dependencies on Liferay services for your verify processes next.